donate now

 1. Complete Wild Earth’s Summer Camp Job Application by February 1st.
 Please make sure to look at the dates carefully with your guardian to make sure you have the availability to attend all the dates of the session you are applying for.
 Late applications will be reviewed, however, positions may already be filled.

 2. Upon completing your application, you will receive an email from our staff for the next steps in the process.
-Interviews for new applicants will take place between March and April.
-You will hear back from us about your participation in Wild Earth’s CIT program promptly after applying.
-Please know that specific camp placements may not be made until as late as May, shortly before the start of camp.
-Please note that first year applicants are qualified for an unpaid CIT position.
-Returning CITs will be considered for paid positions.
+Interviews for new applicants will take place between February and March.
+Although we hope to let all applicants know of their acceptance by the end of March, specific camp placements may not be made until as late as May, shortly before the start of camp.

 CIT Responsibilities: